3

 Street-level rule of law: Prosecutor presence and the fight against corruption

-Empowering autonomous prosecutor's offices is increasingly seen as a promising strategy to fight corruption.
+Prosecutors are central figures in the fight against corruption and the rule of law more broadly.
 Yet we lack systematic evidence about whether they are effective at reducing corruption and, if so, why.
-I argue that prosecutors' use of the …
+I argue that prosecutors' use of autonomy and …

 Information, oversight, and compliance: A field experiment on horizontal accountability in Brazil